Residential week 1: Friday 9th – 16th January 2026.

 Chris Allen (he/him) is the founder of live-cinema pioneers the Light Surgeons.
 Since the 90s TLS have been creating groundbreaking audiovisual art and performances, innovating co-creational methods and rethinking what making documentary film can mean.

-Altaea Fradley (she/her) is feeding the FFS.
+Altaea Fradley (she/her) is feeding the FfS.
 Altaea studied Ecology at Aberystwyth University, before developing a local & organic veg box scheme in the Aberystwyth & Dyfi Biosphere Reserve area.

 place and accommodation